 (c) Except as provided in section nineteen, a person may not be held liable in any action brought under this section for a violation of this chapter if the person shows by a preponderance of evidence that the violation was not intentional and resulted from a bona fide error notwithstanding the maintenance of procedures reasonably adapted to avoid any such error.

 (d) No provision of this section or section twenty-one imposing any liability shall apply to:

-(1) any act done or omitted in good faith in conformity with any rule, regulation, or interpretation thereof by the board or by the commissioner or in conformity with any interpretation or approval by an official or employee of the Federal Reserve System duly authorized by the board to issue such interpretations or approvals under such procedures as the board may prescribe therefor or in conformity with any advisory ruling by the commissioner; or
+(1) any act done or omitted in good faith in conformity with any rule, regulation or interpretation thereof by the bureau or by the commissioner or in conformity with any interpretation or approval by an official or employee of the bureau duly authorized by the bureau to issue such interpretations or approvals under such procedures as the bureau may prescribe or in conformity with any advisory ruling by the commissioner; or

-(2) any failure to make disclosure in proper form if a financial institution utilized an appropriate model clause issued by the board or the commissioner, notwithstanding that after such act, omission, or failure has occurred, such rule, regulation, interpretation, approval, or model clause is amended, rescinded, or determined by judicial or other authority to be invalid for any reason.
+(2) any failure to make disclosure in proper form if a financial institution utilized an appropriate model clause issued by the bureau or the commissioner, notwithstanding that after such act, omission or failure has occurred, such rule, regulation, interpretation, approval or model clause is amended, rescinded or determined by judicial or other authority to be invalid for any reason.

 (3) to any act done or omitted in good faith by any telecommunications common carrier in conformity with any rules, regulation, tariff or interpretation thereof, promulgated or approved by the department of telecommunications and cable or the Federal Communications Commission.